 The single most expensive misread on India shipping is treating "shipping time" as one number.
 For India specifically it's three clocks running in series, and each behaves differently.

 Fulfillment (2–5 business days): the order sits in a Printful facility for printing, quality check, folding, and packing.
-This is identical to a US-bound order — paying for express does not speed it up.
-Most apparel orders clear fulfillment in 3 business days.
+According to Printful's Help Center, over 97% of orders ship within 5 business days and more than 50% ship within 3 business days or fewer.
+Paying for express shipping does not speed up fulfillment.

 International transit (5–20 business days): the package is on a carrier, typically DHL eCommerce, FedEx International, or a postal handoff to India Post via a USPS or Asendia partner.
 The wide range is because some shipments fly direct; others sit in regional sortation hubs in Singapore, Frankfurt, or Hong Kong for several days.